mikemayer67/XMLFunc/readme.md

 Argument List
 -------------

-The first element defines the arguments that will be passed to the XMLFunc's eval method.
+The first XML element must define the arguments that will be passed to the XMLFunc eval method.
 It is identified by the \<arglist> tag and is a container element whose contents define the names and types of each argument.
 These must appear in the same order that they will be passed to the eval method in the C++ code.